-Stage One: Complaint received
+1. Complaint received

 Details recorded: Name address, phone number, email address, nature of relationship and complaint.

-Stage Two: Complaint categorised
+2. Complaint categorised

 Categories: Noise, Dirt and Dust, Parking, Safety, Inconsiderate Behaviour, Road Conditions and Vehicle Movements, Environmental Concerns, Pedestrian Access Obstruction, Property Damage,Site Lighting, Working Hours, Support for Business and Other.
 An acknowledgement of the project recieving the complaint will be given to the person making the complaint within 48 hours.

-Stage Three: Complaint investigated
+3. Complaint investigated

 Each identified responsible party will update their Complaints Log providing action progress updates daily.
 The Log will be signed by a nominated Senior Project representative weekly and by the Project Director on submission of the monthly report.